Master of Arts in Visual and Critical Studies

-At the heart of the Master of Arts degree in Visual and Critical Studies is a core structure of visual theory surrounded by a flexible curriculum in which students, guided by SAIC faculty advisors, design their own course structure to match their interests.
-The Visual and Critical Studies program is designed to redefine disciplinary practices as a mashup of interdisciplinary, transdisciplinary, and postdisciplinary thinking and making.
+At the heart of the Master of Arts degree in Visual and Critical Studies is a core structure of visual theory surrounded by a flexible curriculum in which students, guided by SAIC faculty advisors, design their own course sequence to match their interests.
+The Visual and Critical Studies program aims to redefine disciplinary practices, and explores interdisciplinary, transdisciplinary, and postdisciplinary thinking and making.

 MA in Visual and Critical Studies faculty are internationally recognized practitioners in their fields and share a common interest taking disciplinary knowledge beyond the borders of conventional practice.
 The faculty include artists, designers, critics, writers, and scholars with diverse backgrounds: sculpture and anthropology, design and feminism, photography and social history, conceptual practices and textual criticism as well as a range of emerging disciplines.
 Visual and Critical Studies faculty have won Guggenheim awards for both studio practice and critical scholarship.